project-ellis/ellis/README.md

 #### Compiling with clang instead of gcc

-It's the usual meson methodology:
+If you want to use clang, it's the usual meson methodology:

 ```
 mkdir build.clang